thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 Anyone who makes decisions about the shape and placement of engineering teams is strongly influencing the systems architecture.
 This also suggests that even HR may be strongly shaping software architecture by deciding how teams are composed and interrelate ([Accidental Architects - how HR designs software systems]({% post_url 2022-02-11-flowcon-accidental-architects-how-hr-designs-software-systems-matthew-skelton %}), Matthew Skelton).

 By now, it should be clear, that organisation design and system design are communicating vessels.
 Both need to be tackled together by the same informed group of people, i.e. managers *and architects*.

+> Ultimately a big part of architecture isn’t about the technical or
+> solution detail.
+It’s about putting in the right structures, ways of
+> working, lines of communication and overall conditions
+>
+> -- @himal, Twitter, May 3, 2021

 ## How to Cope with Conway's Law